 Our group of ILP volunteers took the chance to help paint a new home that was being built by that organization.

-"Today I had the opportunity to paint one of the Domincan Starfish Foundation houses.
+"Today I had the opportunity to paint one of the Dominican Starfish Foundation houses.
 Before this family moved in they did not even have a toilet or other day-to-day-things we take for granted back home.
-I just am so grateful to be here experienceing and learning so much.
+I just am so grateful to be here experiencing and learning so much.
 I definitely wish I could do more to help everyday but I'm grateful for every opportunity I get and I couldn't be happier to be alive."

 Another ILP group fundraised enough money to help out their sweet cook Tamaris — read more about that story here.

 Some groups have gotten big trash bags and gloves at their local grocery store and brought it with them on walks to the beach or their favorite ice cream place.
 On your walk, just pick up the trash you see to help clean up the streets (literally).